4 Ways Owning a Rental Property Will Likely Make You Money

 3. Loan Amortization

-Loan amortization is a periodic reduction of the loan over time.
+Loan amortization signifies a periodic reduction of the loan over time.
 In other words, with a fully-amortized loan (i.e., not interest-only), each payment made reduces some amount of principal.
-The benefit surrounding real estate investing is that each time tenants pay the rent they are virtually paying down the debt and therefore helping the investor to buy the property.
+As stated, home buyers enjoy loan amortization, too.
+But here's the difference: with a rental income property, the tenants are virtually paying down the debt—and therefore helping the investor to buy the property—each time they pay their rent.

-As a result, the more income stream a landlord can generate, perhaps by lowering vacancies or reducing wasteful expenditures, the more they can expect their property to be worth; and the sooner they can impose these changes, the sooner their rental property is likely to appreciate.
+Appreciation is also not exclusive to rental income property because any real estate sold for more than its original purchase price would benefit from appreciation, whether it be a personal residence or office complex.
+With investment real estate, however, the owner doesn't necessarily have to leave appreciation to chance the way a typical home owner would.
+The truth about real estate investing is that investors buy the income stream of a rental property.
+And as a result, the more income stream a landlord can generate (perhaps by lowering vacancies or reducing wasteful expenditures) the more they can expect their property to be worth; and the sooner they can impose these changes, the sooner their rental property is likely to appreciate.

 Rule of Thumb

-Real estate investing has proven to make money for investors.
-But it's not dictated by the same emotional feelings that may lead you to purchase a home for your family.
-It's all business.
-So approach it logically and always run all the numbers carefully before making any real estate investment decision.
+Real estate investing is all about the numbers; it's business.
+So avoid the same emotional feelings that may lead you to purchase a home for your family, and approach it logically; carefully run all the numbers before making any real estate investment decision.